 To learn more about becoming an EdTA teaching artist, click the button at the bottom of the page to fill out a form and a staff member will follow-up with you!

 Teaching artists at national EdTA events are recognized as experts and leaders in the field, and get to work with students and educators from across the country, and around the world.
 They play an integral role in fulfilling EdTA’s mission of supporting and training theatre students and educators.

 - Complimentary registration to the event at which they present

 - A teaching artist honorarium

 - One year complimentary EdTA professional membership

-The International Thespian Festival is a week-long immersion in theatre arts attended by more than 4,200 high-achieving middle and high school drama students and their teachers.
+The International Thespian Festival, June 24-29, 2019, is a week-long immersion in theatre arts attended by more than 4,200 high-achieving middle and high school drama students and their teachers.
 Teaching opportunities encompass all theatrical disciplines including: acting and performing, lighting, sets, sound, makeup, costume design and construction, directing, stage management, dance, playwriting, puppetry, stage combat, commedia dell’arte, and more.

-The EdTA National Conference attracts approximately 400 theatre educators for state-of-the-art presentations by national thought leaders.
+The EdTA National Conference, September 13-16, 2018 in Denver, CO, attracts approximately 400 theatre educators for state-of-the-art presentations by national thought leaders.
 In 2018 the Conference theme is ‘We are All Artists’, an examination of the intersection of classroom teaching and theatrical artistry, in sessions that focus on how teachers and teaching artists can collaborate and complement one another’s strengths to enrich students’ theatre experiences.

 Ninety minute workshops provide an engaging and enriching learning experience for students and teachers of all skill levels and interests.